dfrencham/dfrencham.github.io/_posts/2015-08-10-knockout-web-components.md

 layout: post
 category : tech
-title: "Nestable knockout web components" tags : [javascript,knockout]
+title: "Nestable knockout web components" tags : [javascript,knockout,programming]
 ---
 {% include JB/setup %}

 Web Components are the Next-Big-Thing&trade;, the second-coming, etc etc etc. Yeah, so we've all been hearing about web components.
 How can we use them in a nestable, compatible way?

 <!--more-->